awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-files-to-fsx.md

      + U – auditing information\.
    + /secfix – Fixes file security on all files, even skipped ones\.
    + /e – Copies subdirectories, including empty ones\.
-   + /zb – Copies files in restartable mode\.
-If access is denied, this option uses the backup and restore privilege in Windows to copy files even if their NTFS ACLs deny permissions to the current user\.
+   + /b – Uses the backup and restore privilege in Windows to copy files even if their NTFS ACLs deny permissions to the current user\.
    + /MT:8 – Specifies how many threads to use for performing multithreaded copies\.

+**Note**
+If you are copying large files over a slow or unreliable connection, you can enable restartable mode by using the /zb option with the robocopy in place of the /b option\.
+With restartable mode, if the transfer of a large file is interrupted, a subsequent robocopy operation can pick up in the middle of the transfer instead of having to re\-copy the entire file from the beginning\.
+Enabling restartable mode can reduce the data transfer speed\.